Unusual Options Activity Insight: SPDR S&P 500 | Benzinga

 Unusual Options Activity Insight: SPDR S&P 500

-SPDR S&P 500 (NYSE:SPY) shares experienced unusual options activity on Thursday.
-The stock price moved up to $440.69 following the option alert.
+Shares of SPDR S&P 500 (NYSE:SPY) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $441.86.

 - Sentiment: BULLISH